History of Yukon: First Nations

 Estimates of the population of the Yukon Territory at the beginning of the 19th century vary greatly.
 Some historians estimated that about 8,000 people lived in the territory.
-While other estimates were between 7,000 to 8,000 people.
+While other estimates were between 7,000 and 8,000 people.
 One estimate put the number at more than 9,000 people.
 Another estimate showed that by the year 1830, the number of indigenous people was about 4,700.